bruceravel/demeter/documentation/Athena/output/project.rst

 The lexicon of attribute names is open for discussion.
-The :demeter:`athena` project file is basically a serialization of :demeter:`demeter` Data objects and the keys of the dictionary are the attribute names used by that object.
+The :demeter:`athena` project file is basically a serialization of :demeter:`demeter` Data objects and the keys of the ``args`` dictionary are the attribute names used by that object.

 The `object system <https://metacpan.org/pod/Moose>`__ used by :demeter:`demeter` has a convenient aliasing system for symbol names.
 It will be